Well, then consider doing it in Norway.

 3) Data.
 Especially for those interested in doing empirical work.
 You will be hard pressed to find a country that has better data on just about any subject you can imagine.
 (This is true for the Scandinavian countries in general, which is why you so often see studies that draw their findings from this region.)
 A number of my colleagues are doing work that would be almost impossible to do anywhere else, simply because they would struggle to find comparable data.

 4) Exchange.
 I can't speak for every school (or area of study), but we are strongly encouraged to spend at least a semester, preferably two, abroad.
 The folks ahead of me have typically gone to top departments in the U.S. (or in Europe).
 Alongside the obvious benefits brought on by collaborating with people from different universities, these research stays actually have a financial attraction as well.
 You are taxed less and also receive an extra monthly stipend to help meet costs while overseas.
 (An irony, of course, since your living costs will very likely be lower!)

 5) Language.
 The standard of spoken and written English is more-or-less excellent across Scandinavia.
 Moreover, English is the default "tribal language" in the Norwegian academic setting.
 That's not to say that you won't benefit from learning the local language, but it does mean that you can slot into the system immediately and without any hassles.

 And on that note, I must be off.
-I have a skiing date with the athletic Miss LB.
+I have a skiing date with the athletic LB.
 Time to hit the slopes!